-Polytechnic University of Puerto Rico (PUPR), San Juan, PR, US, Auxiliary Professor
+Polytechnic University of Puerto Rico (PUPR), San Juan, PR, US, Assistant Professor

 Recently Appointed Auxiliary Professor - School of Architecture, Polytechnic University of Puerto Rico 2005-2011

 Representation instructor, 2006-2011